VB-groupoids and representation theory of Lie groupoids: Groupoid representations and representations up to homotopy

 and if $q=0$, $p>0$, then

 If $p=q=0$, then

 The coboundary operator $\delta$ is a graded derivation with respect to the product:

-A cochain $f \in C^p(G)$ is called \emph{normalized} if $f$ vanishes whenever at least one of its arguments is a unit.
-In particular, every $0$-cochain is normalized.
+A cochain $f \in C^p(G)$, $p > 0$, is called \emph{normalized} if $f$ vanishes whenever at least one of its arguments is a unit.
+By definition, every $0$-cochain is considered to be normalized.
 The space of normalized cochains is closed under the coboundary operator $\delta$ and under the product $\star$.